On-time performance: Airlines

 Airlines are closely monitored on their on time performance.
 Numerous websites exist for reporting on punctuality for airlines, often operated by government departments.
 Iraqi Airways, an airline, uses a rule that aircraft that depart within 15 minutes of scheduled departure are on time.
 The 15 minutes rules for on time performance is commonly applied throughout the airline industry.
 Airlines typically perform well when their on time performance reaches 90%.
-OAG and Cirium regularly publish airline on time performance rankings and data.
+OAG and Cirium regularly publish airline on time performance rankings and data. in 2022, Cirium named Azul Airlines the most on-time airline.
+Cirium's 2023 most on-time airline was Avianca.

-On time performance for aircraft is simple to calculate as aircraft depart and arrive at airports, and these are clear points to complete the on time performance calculation.
-Things are substantially less clear for bus services, where an on time performance can be calculated for each and every stop.
-One method is to calculate on time performance for only the start and end of the bus route, which can produce meaningful statistics.
-One problem with this method is where very large stops or interchanges are not at the start and end of the bus journey, but in the middle, and the start and end of the route are bus depots or other small stops for which on time performance statistics are not as important.
-In this situation on time performance may be calculated at the major interchange, rather than the start and end.
+On time performance for aircraft is simple to calculate as aircraft depart and arrive at airports, and these are clear points to complete the on-time performance calculation.

 Buses

-On bus services an on time performance can be calculated for each and every stop.
-One method is to calculate on time performance for only the start and end of the bus route, which can produce meaningful statistics.
+On bus services, performance measures are substantially less clear for bus services.
+Performance can be calculated for each and every stop.
+But another method that saves resources is to calculate on time performance for only the start and end of the bus route, which can produce meaningful statistics.
 One problem with this method is where very large stops or interchanges are not at the start and end of the bus journey, but in the middle, and the start and end of the route are bus depots or other small stops for which on time performance statistics are not as important.
 In this situation on time performance may be calculated at the major interchange, rather than the start and end.

 Bus routes are frequently late, given buses mix with road traffic.
-Bus rapid transit is bus based mass transit system, where road infrastructure has been specifically constructed to allow better on time performance, and more frequent and high speed services.
+Bus rapid transit is a bus-based mass transit system, where road infrastructure has been specifically constructed to allow better on time performance, and more frequent and high-speed services.
 This type of bus system is far less exposed to problem of low on time performance statistics than regular bus services.
 Trying to get to the school on time can be a big hassle for drivers.
 This results in 76 percent of schools in Ontario and Quebec to have late departures by chance not choice.

 Light rail

 Light rail, whilst being a rail system, can be exposed to problems with poor on time performance.
-This is especially the case where rail service operate in the middle of congested roads, and where a light rail system has a separate right of way the on time performance will be better.
+This is especially the case where rail service operates in the middle of congested roads, and where a light rail system has a separate right of way the on-time performance will be better.